-A drill is coordinated by the Safety and Security Coordinator during each academic school year for all Grays Harbor College campuses.
-This drill may be either announced or unannounced and will include a test of any of the following emergencies: earthquake, evacuation, fire drill, active shooter scenario, bomb threat, suspicious package, campus alert system, or other event as deemed appropriate.
+Drills are coordinated by the Safety and Security Coordinator or designee during each academic school year for all Grays Harbor College campuses.
+Drills may be either announced or unannounced and will include a test of any of the following emergencies: earthquake, evacuation, fire drill, active shooter scenario, bomb threat, suspicious package, campus alert system, any combination of the aforementioned or other events as deemed appropriate.
 Grays Harbor College annual participates in the Great Shakeout Earthquake Drill.

 The emergency response and evacuation procedures are tested annually at all campus locations.
 Students learn the locations of the emergency exits in the buildings and are provided guidance about the direction they should travel when exiting each facility for a short-term building evacuation.
 The purpose of evacuation drills is to prepare building occupants for an organized evacuation in case of an emergency.
 At Grays Harbor College, evacuation drills are used as a way to educate and train occupants on issues specific to their building.
 During the drill, occupants 'practice' drill procedures and familiarize themselves with the location of exits and the sound of the fire alarm.
 In addition to educating the occupants of each building about the evacuation procedures during the drills, the process also provides the College an opportunity to test the operation of fire alarm system components.
 The college uses CERT team members to coordinate evacuations on campus.
-These volunteers have been provided with CERT backpacks that have been stocked with first aid supplies, flashlights, etc. The Safety and Security

-Coordinator serves at Team Leader and is a certified CERT trainer and State of Washington

-Disaster Site Worker.
+These volunteers have been provided with CERT backpacks that have been stocked with first aid supplies, flashlights, etc. The Safety and Security Coordinator serves at Team Leader, is a certified CERT trainer and State of Washington Disaster Site Worker.
 He schedules quarterly meetings for the CERT team to meet and discuss questions, become reacquainted with campus security protocols, and learn about new procedures.

-Security Awareness and Crime Prevention Programs for Students and Employees

-Grays Harbor College offers many programs designed to inform students and employees about campus safety and security procedures and practices as well as, crime prevention.
-A common theme of all awareness and crime prevention programs is to encourage students and employees to be responsible for their own safety and for the safety of others on campus.
+Security Awareness and Crime Prevention Programs for Students and Employees employees to be responsible for their own safety and for the safety of others on campus.
 Ongoing crime prevention and safety awareness programs on personal safety and security are sponsored by various campus organizations throughout the year.
 The programs include general crime prevention and security awareness programs such as safety education forums, programs and discussions about topics such as alcohol abuse, domestic violence, fire safety, emergency response and evacuation procedures, driving safety, and theft protection.